I didn’t want to workout the other day. I was dead tired. Just couldn’t sleep the night before. But I did it anyway.

 I don’t think you should stop.
 Not until you accomplish the goal you’re pursuing.
 The feeling of accomplishment from achieving each sub-goal is celebration enough.

-When we lived in the Chicago area, there was a train track on my running route.
+When we lived in the Chicago area and I used to run regularly, there was a train track on my running route.
 For a while, whenever I’d approach that train track, I’d hope for a train.
 I thought it would feel good to stop for a few minutes and catch my breath.
 But what I quickly discovered is it’s less painful to keep going (assuming there’s no train coming!).
 Stopping kills momentum.
 Starting again is tough.

 So, hold off on any early momentum-stopping celebrations.
 Wait for the big win.
-And then make sure you have another goal in mind.
+Then, sure, celebrate that.
+But before long, make sure you set another goal.